kk666679/Halal-Logistics/README-API-Integration.md

    - Ensure the API client is sending the Authorization header

 3. **Database Connection Issues**
-   - Verify MongoDB is running
+   - Verify PostgreSQL is running
-   - Check the MONGODB_URI in backend `.env`
+   - Check the DATABASE_URL in backend `.env`
-   - Ensure the database name is correct
+   - Ensure the database name and credentials are correct
+   - Run `npx prisma generate` and `npx prisma db push` to sync schema

 4. **API Endpoint Issues**
    - Verify the backend is running on the correct port